“Governance has never been more critical to the education of our nation’s young people”

 - Do it with passion – As with anything, governance is underpinned with passion.
 Any successful board must ‘be ambitious for all children and young people and infused with passion for education and a commitment to continuous school improvement that enables the best possible outcomes’ - Department for Education's Governance Handbook (October 2020).

-You can also explore best practice from researchers and sector leaders in our free Governance and Leadership Handbook.
+You can explore best practice from researchers and sector leaders in our free Governance and Leadership Handbook which can be downloaded by clicking on the image below.

 This blog was written by Liberty Smith, Marketing Manager, IG Schools.